Flexible constraint satisfiability and a problem in semigroup theory: Edge and vertex robust G3C

+To finish this section, we make a brief comment about the prospect of following the direct approach to $2$-robust G3C sketched in \cite{AGK}. {The approach in \cite{AGK} starts from a result of Beacham \cite{bea} showing the \texttt{NP}-completeness of $2$-robust satisfiability for $3$-hypergraph $2$-colourability.
+The $3$-hypergraph $2$-colourability problem is simply the positive version of NAE3SAT and the reduction to G3C in \cite{AGK} also follows a standard construction.
+Unfortunately, not every edge lies within a triangle, and while triangulation of edges by the addition of extra vertices obviously preserves the $3$-colourability or otherwise of a graph, it does not preserve the $2$-robust colourability.
+We will require triangulated edges (or at least a condition equivalent to this) for our reduction in the next section.}

-The author's original approach to $2$-robust $3$-colourability was by a reduction from the Hamiltonian Circuit problem (via an intermediate encoding into SAT then NAE3SAT).
+The author's original approach to $2$-robust $3$-colourability was independent of all of these possibilities, and instead arrived via a reduction from the Hamiltonian Circuit problem (via an intermediate encoding into SAT then NAE3SAT).
 The idea is that if there is a Hamiltonian circuit in a graph, then we can also choose where to start this circuit, and in which direction to travel.
-By varying these choices it is possible to again arrive at a reduction to G3C, in which yes instances are $2$-robustly satisfiable.
-However, the author was unable to push this to the results of the next section (due to essentially the same problem as just identified above) until a conversation with Standa \v{Z}vin\'y\ at the ALC Fest in Prague 2014 revealed the more flexible approach of Gottlob~\cite{got}, which is where the present approach begins.
+By varying these choices it is possible to again arrive at a reduction to G3C, in which yes instances are $2$-robustly satisfiable and no instances are not $3$-colourable at all.
+However, the author was unable to push this to the results of the next section (due to essentially the same problem as for the \cite{AGK} approach) until a conversation with Standa \v{Z}vin\'y\ at the ALC Fest in Prague 2014 drew attention to the more flexible approach of Gottlob~\cite{got}, which we have revisited at the start of Section \ref{sec:sat}.